italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

     If the public key associated with the wallet instance is lost or deleted, the attestation automatically becomes invalid to prevent unauthorized use of the wallet instance. ⚠️
-10. **Pseudo-anonymous**:
+10. **Pseudonymisation**:
-    The attestations are designed to be pseudo-anonymous (i.e. they do not contain direct references to the person, so that it is not possible to identify them in the absence of additional information).
+    The attestations are designed to be pseudonymised (i.e. they do not contain direct references to the person, so that it is not possible to identify them in the absence of additional information
+    \- see art.
+4(5) GDPR for a comprehensive definition).
-    In the absence of such measure, the use of the attestation on multiple RPs would constitute an appreciable risk, as it would theoretically allow the RPs to merge databases and track users.
+    In the absence of such a measure, the use of the attestation on multiple RPs would constitute an appreciable risk, as it would theoretically allow the RPs to merge databases and track users.
+    This requirement enriches the measures adopted in accordance with art.
+32 GDPR.

 .. attention::
-  ⚠️ At this point we will not deal with how point 5 and 9 will be guaranteed as it is still under discussion.
-For now, we will consider any authentic and non-revocable wallet instance.
+  ⚠️ Implementation of points no. 5 and 9 is still under discussion.
+  This version assumes the authenticity and non-revocability of the wallet instance.

 High-end design